 - If their baby is at risk for prematurity based on risk factors associated with premature birth, including previous preterm birth, prior miscarriage, carrying twins or multiple babies, IVF, family history, and health and lifestyle factors, among others (95%)

 - Premterm birth is the #1 cause of infant death and illness (77%)

 - Women without risk factors account for up to 50% of preterm births

 Even if their pregnancy care provider can’t prevent preterm birth, most parents want to know if they would ultimately birth their baby early (97%).
 Yet, more than half of parents said they never discussed the possibility of prematurity with their pregnancy care provider.

-Following a premature birth, especially with an extended NICU stay for baby, moms “can feel isolated and alone; their life is turned completely upside down, says Dr. Sean Daneshmand, founder of Miracle Babies.
+Following a preterm birth, especially with an extended NICU stay for baby, moms “can feel isolated and alone; their life is turned completely upside down, says Dr. Sean Daneshmand, founder of Miracle Babies.
 He encourages women to ask their pregnancy care providers about preparing for a possible premature birth.
-“When a baby is born premature or with medical complications, that family’s life changes drastically,” he shares.
-“Stress becomes a near constant emotion, difficult decisions must be made, and life in the NICU becomes a reality.”
+“When a baby is born preterm or with medical complications, that family’s life changes drastically,” he shares.
+“Stress becomes a near-constant emotion, difficult decisions must be made, and life in the NICU becomes a reality.”